maxitg/SetReplace/README.md

 ```

 Note that this is similar to [`SubsetReplace`](https://reference.wolfram.com/language/ref/SubsetReplace.html) function
-of Wolfram Language (introduced in version 12.1, it replaces all non-overlapping subsets at once by default):
+of Wolfram Language (it replaces all non-overlapping subsets at once by default):

 ```wl
 In[] := SubsetReplace[{1, 2, 5, 3, 6}, {a_, b_} :> a + b]